 However, do not try to keep the plant under direct light as it bleaches the leaves with sunburn on the edges and tips.

-Also, lack of light leading to cold drafts (<28ºF) makes leaves lose their variegated patches and degrades the overall health condition of the plant.
+Also, lack of light with cold drafts (< 28ºF) makes their leaves lose their variegations.

-So adjust your Adansonii Variegated in east or north-facing window and use frost blankets and heating pads to keep the plant warm.
+So situate your Adansonii Variegated near an east-facing window and use frost blankets and heating pads to keep the plant warm.

 You can install a grow light and keep the Monstera under it for at least 8-12 hours if there is no natural light.